Creamy Anchovy Vinaigrette

 - Add the lemon-vinegar mixture and pulse again until frothy and well combined.

-- While the food processor (or blender is running) Add the canola oil and olive oil in a slow but steady stream until the dressing is thick and creamy.
+- While the food processor (or blender is running), Add the canola and olive oil in a slow but steady stream until the dressing is thick and creamy.

-FUN FACT: The lid of your mini food processor has a little vessel with small holes in it — it’s designed specifically for the purpose of adding oil a little at a time to emulsify creamy salad dressings and sauces.
+FUN FACT: The lid of your mini food processor has a little vessel with small holes in it — it’s designed specifically to add oil a little at a time to emulsify creamy salad dressings and sauces.
 Just pour the oil into that reservoir and keep the machine running as you do.
 It’ll do all the work for you – while pureeing the garlic and anchovy fillets completely for the most luxurious anchovy sauce you’ve ever tasted.

-I’ve got a recipe coming up soon that PRACTICALLY REQUIRES this creamy anchovy dressing, but I know you’re not going to want to wait for me to publish it before making your own.
-So here’s a few ideas to sustain you until I can share that recipe with you.
+I’ve got a recipe coming up soon that PRACTICALLY REQUIRES this creamy anchovy dressing, but I know you won’t want to wait for me to publish it before making your own.
+So here are a few ideas to sustain you until I can share that recipe with you.

 Uses For Anchovy Vinaigrette